April 6, 2019 To July 6, 2019

 At the moment, this new type of funding ventures (startups) is unregulated.
 With an ICO offering, an investor will exchange legal tender for a type of cryptocurrency offered, usually in the form of Bitcoin or Ethereum, although there are several other types as well.
 To find out more about how to invest in ICOs, check out our blog post – What is an ICO?

 As with any form of investment, new Initial Coin Offerings are not without risk.
 Of course, there is also the promise of great reward.
-Upcoming ICOs have shown that they can be very beneficial deals for those that get in on the action early.
-It is worth noting that even when the investments from some select upcoming ICO companies have increased by as much as a million percent, at the same time, 90% of new ICO launches do not end up making their milestones or garnering a profit for their early investors.
+ICOs have shown that they can be very beneficial deals for those that get in on the action early.
+It is worth noting that even when the investments from some select ICO companies have increased by as much as a million percent, at the same time, 90% of new ICO launches do not end up making their milestones or garnering a profit for their early investors.
 Since digital tokens and ICO investing is such a new arena, it can be tough to sort out the reliable early stage blockchain companies and teams.

 That’s why ICO Spotters is such a valuable tool for new ICO contributors.
-It can help them find the best upcoming ICO list.
+It can help them find the best upcoming ICOs list.
 ICO Spotters does this by constantly weeding through the bombardment of proposals and selecting the best to showcase on the website.

-Of all of the upcoming ICO platforms including NEO, Qtum, Lisk, Komodo, ICX and Zilliqa, Ethereum that uses the ERC20 protocol is the most common.
-Along with the coin types listed, there are several lesser used ones as well, and each company offering an upcoming ICO can choose the platform that works best for them to use as a transaction network.
-Each upcoming Initial Coin Offering will need its own dashboard that allows investors looking at them to use for submitting and obtaining information.
+Of all of the ICO list platforms including NEO, Qtum, Lisk, Komodo, ICX and Zilliqa, Ethereum that uses the ERC20 protocol is the most common.
+Along with the coin types listed, there are several lesser used ones as well, and each company offering an ICO can choose the platform that works best for them to use as a transaction network.
+Each new Initial Coin Offering will need its own dashboard that allows investors looking at them to use for submitting and obtaining information.
 In most cases, a contributor must sign up for the whitelist of the new ICO they are interested in to reserve their place in the generated pool of tokens.

 When a customer signs up, they will also need to fill out a Know Your Customer (also known as a KYC) document.
 That has several functions.
 First, it verifies the individual’s identity which is accomplished by uploading a scan or photo of an official form of ID.
 Each contributor must also have a wallet suitable for the network that has the tokens that ICO accepts (which is listed on each Initial Coin Offering’s information).
 Then the verified participant can use that wallet to send the required tokens to the designated wallet listed by the ICO.

-Once the technical team for the desired upcoming ICO confirms the contribution comes from a verified KYC related wallet address, the contributor is rewarded with the offered number of project tokens.
+Once the technical team for the desired ICO confirms the contribution comes from a verified KYC related wallet address, the contributor is rewarded with the offered number of project tokens.
 This transfer process may take a few weeks on account of the programming required.

 The best way for an investor to reduce the risk involved in any type of financial endeavor is to do their homework.
 New ICOs are no different than most common venture capital investment.
 The contributor should evaluate all of the traditional aspects of what a project is planning, how it hopes to accomplish it and the timing involved.
 As any informed risk investor would, they should study the economics of the token model viability with each project.
 Token prices are commonly defined by the number of tokens offered and the demand for those tokens, but those aren’t the only factors.
 There is also the team itself, experience and marketing skills as well as their efforts to consider.